 Carry Bear Spray

-Another must: for bear safety for campers, keep bear spray handy and practice with an inert canister so your motion is automatic if you ever need it.
+Another must: for bear safety for campers, where legal and recommended, keep bear spray accessible and review the manufacturer’s guidance; if available, practice with an inert canister so the motion feels familiar.

 Trust Your Instincts: Your Top Safety Tip